herber/nanosnap/readme.md

 # Nanosnap

-Small service for getting screenshots of websites.
+A simple micorservice for taking screenshots of websites.

 ## Install